w3f/polkadot-wiki/docs/learn-staking.md

 The system encourages DOT holders to participate as nominators.
 Nominators may back up to 16 validators as trusted validator candidates.

-Validators assume the role of producing new blocks in Babe, validating parachain blocks and coming to finality of the chain.
-Nominators, in comparison, have the power to choose the set of validators by indicating their support weighted by their DOT holdings.
+Validators assume the role of producing new blocks in BABE, validating parachain blocks, and guaranteeing finality.
+Nominators can choose to back select validators with their stake.

 The staking system pays out rewards equally to all validators.
 Distribution of the rewards are pro-rata to all stakers after the validator payment is deducted.
 In this way, the network provides incentive to nominate lower-staked validators and furthers ensure decentralization of the validator set.